Asian stocks mixed as markets watch Clinton-Trump debate

-BEIJING (AP) — Asian stocks were higher Monday as traders watched the second U.S. presidential debate between Hillary Clinton and Donald Trump with Japanese and Hong Kong markets closed for holidays.
+BEIJING (AP) — Asian stocks were mixed Monday as traders watched the second U.S. presidential debate between Hillary Clinton and Donald Trump, with Japanese and Hong Kong markets closed for holidays.

 WALL STREET: U.S. stocks ended lower Friday, giving the market its first weekly decline in a month.
 Real estate and phone companies extended declines.
 Once favored by investors for their relative stability and steady dividends, they have become less attractive at the prospect of higher interest rates.
 Real estate companies lost 5 percent during the week, and phone companies slumped 3.8 percent.
 The Dow Jones industrial average fell 28.01 points, or 0.2 percent, to 18,240.49.
 The Standard & Poor’s 500 index lost 7.03 points, or 0.3 percent, to 2,153.74.
 The Nasdaq composite declined 14.45 points, or 0.3 percent, to 5,292.40.